 The main difference between home insurance (HO-3 or HO-5 insurance) and condo insurance is that homeowners insurance covers the structure of the home, while condo insurance only protects everything inside the building.
 This is why condo insurance is often referred to as walls-in insurance.

-The condo association will most likely will have what’s typically called a “master insurance policy,” which covers the actual building and everything outside the walls, including common areas and the surrounding property.
+The condo association will most likely have what's typically called a “master insurance policy,” which covers the actual building and everything outside the walls, including common areas and the surrounding property.
 The cost of this insurance is typically split between all condo owners and is included in the condo association fees.

 Why do you need condo (HO-6) insurance?